Skip to content

 SHARE VIA:

-Emily is a 2 year old girl brought to the emergency department with her mum, following two days of fever and poor intake.
-She has a temperature of 39°C and looks a little unhappy, but has no red flags for sepsis.
-On examination of her throat you see she has enlarged, red tonsils bilaterally with exudate.
+Emily is a 2-year-old girl brought to the emergency department with her mum following two days of fever and poor intake.
+She has a temperature of 39°C and looks a little unhappy but has no red flags for sepsis.
+On examination of her throat, you see she has enlarged, red tonsils bilaterally with exudate.
 Her examination is otherwise normal.
-Should you prescribe her antibiotics?

 What is the problem?

-Respiratory tract infections (RTIs) in young children including tonsillitis, otitis media (OM), and lower respiratory tract infections (LRTIs), make up a significant portion of paediatric presentations in both primary and secondary care.
+Respiratory tract infections (RTIs) in young children, including tonsillitis, otitis media (OM), and lower respiratory tract infections (LRTIs), make up a significant portion of paediatric presentations in both primary and secondary care.
 There is a lot of confusion about when to treat, what to treat, and why.
-Currently the majority of these presentations end up in a prescription for antibiotics, which is a problem for many reasons, including:
+Currently, the majority of these presentations end up in a prescription for antibiotics, which is a problem for many reasons, including:

 1. Antibiotics are rarely indicated for LRTI, Tonsillitis or OM